Can Stress Cause Hair Loss?

 Last Updated

-Stress interrupts the hair growth cycle and forces hair follicles into the resting phase before their natural time.
+Chronic stress interrupts the hair growth cycle and forces follicles into the resting phase before their natural time, this can lead to hair loss over a period of time.

 This can be due to highly difficult or demanding physical life events such as childbirth, which may lead to postpartum hair loss or emotional stress such as trauma, job loss or divorce.